trptcolin/reply/README.md

 ## Installation

-REPLy is now part of [leiningen](https://github.com/technomancy/leiningen), as of the 2.x preview series.
+REPLy is now part of [leiningen](https://github.com/technomancy/leiningen), as of the 2.x series.
 It's definitely your best bet for installation and Clojure development in general.

 And here's how to get a standalone version up and running (assuming you have [leiningen](https://github.com/technomancy/leiningen.git) installed):